-If nominating two external examiners, please enter the details of the lead examiner in the internal examiner section on the nominations form.
-The lead examiner takes responsibility for completing the examination outcome form and returning to RDO the form and the examiners’ reports.
+If nominating two external examiners, please enter the details of the lead examiner in the section for examiner 1 on the nominations form.
+Examiner 1 is the lead examiner who takes responsibility for completing the examination outcome form and returning to RDO the form and the examiners’ reports.

 Candidates should pay particular attention to the declaration on pages 2-3 of the examination entry form.
-By signing this declaration and entering the examination, you authorise the College to make your thesis publically available in the College Library and the open-access institutional e-repository, Queen Mary Research Online (QMRO), according to the conditions set out in the declaration.
+By signing this declaration and entering the examination, you authorise the College to make your thesis publically available on the open-access institutional e-repository, Queen Mary Research Online (QMRO), according to the conditions set out in the declaration.
 Please refer to the Library’s guidance on publishing e-theses for more details about the inclusion of your thesis in QMRO and the implications of this (for example about how it may affect future publication).
-You may indicate on the examination entry form that you wish to apply for restriction of access to your thesis.
+You may indicate on the examination entry form that you wish to apply for restriction of access to your thesis for twelve months.

-Your supervisor and the Director of Graduate Studies must countersign your examination entry form before forwarding it to the Research Degrees Office.
-It will then be considered on behalf of the Academic Board by the Research Degrees Programmes and Examinations Board.
-The board meets monthly to consider paperwork received in the preceding month, according to the schedule in the table below.
-The Research Degrees Office will contact your supervisor with the Board’s decision after the meeting.
+Examination entry and nomination of examiners are considered by the Research Degrees Programmes and Examinations Board.
+The board meets monthly to consider applications received in the preceding month, according to the schedule in the table below.
+The Research Degrees Office will inform your supervisor of the Board’s decision after the meeting.